Columbus teen killed Thursday was released from jail in March, involved in 2014 death

-Columbus’ latest homicide victim was just released from jail on probation this past February after pleading guilty to charges related to another fatal shooting.
+Columbus’ latest homicide victim was just released from jail this past February after pleading guilty to charges related to another fatal shooting.

 Police were called around 2:30 a.m.
 Thursday to reports of someone shot at 1919 Dunwoody Drive, where they found Jaquan Jermaine “Droopy” Harris with a gunshot wound.
 He was rushed to Piedmont Columbus Regional’s Midtown Campus, where he was pronounced dead at 3:15 a.m., said Coroner Buddy Bryan.
 Harris was 19.